...

 Time

-Time is the duration that you plan to hold your investment or achieve your goal.
+Time is when you plan to hold your investment or achieve your goal.
 Time can affect your investment decisions in various ways, such as:

 • The longer you invest, the more you can benefit from compound interest and long-term growth potential